aritra1804/mixed-ability-collab/hand_tracking/README.md

 - We utilize both the RGB camera and the depth camera of the Azure Kinect.
 Although they are on the same hardware, they are a few centimeters apart from each other, which could introduce some bias to the accuracy.

 - The monitor must be tilted at a specific angle.
-In our code, we have set the angle to 6 degrees, and this measurement was obtained using a Digital Angle Gauge (see picture below).
-If you decide to change the angle, make sure to update the corresponding code, as it will affect the position of the monitor plane in 3D space.
+In our code, we have set the angle to 6 degrees, measured using a Digital Angle Gauge (see picture below).
+Keep in mind that as you move the tool across the screen, you may get slightly different angle values, and we round the value to the nearest 0.5 degree.
+If you decide to change the angle, remember to update the corresponding code, as it will affect the position of the monitor plane in 3D space.

 <p align="center">
   <img src="images/angle.jpg" alt="Alt Text" width="300">